nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * `Ui` refers to the `Ui` class in `Ui`.
 * `Storage` refers to the `Storage` class in `Storage`.
 * `EventList` refers to the list of events in `Event` which the program's event data is stored (see the _Event component_ section for more details).

+The **Sequence Diagrams** within the reference frames in the above diagram can be found in the _Command component_ and _Saving and loading of data_ sections.

 ### UI component